 A 2018 study by YouGov commissioned by MacDonald’s, found that only 6% of the UK’s population worked from 9 to 5 and that 37% of people surveyed preferred to work from 8 to 4 instead.
 Research has consistently shown that flexible working, whether that means working part-time, working from home, working remotely, job sharing, or flexitime has tremendous benefits for businesses and employees alike.

 Flexible working attracts talent, boosts productivity and increases well-being

 A study by the Government Flexible Working Task Force found that 92% of young people want to work flexibly.
 Young people are not the only ones who want or need flexible working, however, people with long-term health illnesses also require this.
-There are 1.3 billion people in the world with a disability that form a huge talent pool companies can tap into but who often need flexible working conditions.
+There are 1.3 billion people in the world with a disability that form a huge talent pool that companies can tap into, but who often need flexible working conditions.
 Making flexible work part of the new normal in the workplace can help businesses create more inclusive and diverse cultures.
-The ability to choose when and how to work, the fact that there is no need to commute and a better life-work balance can increase mental wellbeing.
+The ability to choose when and how to work, the fact that there is no need to commute, and a better life-work balance can increase mental wellbeing.